 It doesn't take much to get motivated and inspired to keep working hard toward our goals.
 Let's start with 60 seconds.

 The holiday season is ramping up, which means the interaction between customers and customer service reps is also going to be ramping up.
 Questions need answering, problems need solving.
-How customers interactive with service reps can make or break their shopping experience, and how service reps deal with customers can make or break a company.
+How customers interact with service reps can make or break their shopping experience, and how service reps deal with customers can make or break a company.
 Here are some tips for each to ensure happier and more successful interactions.

 You, the Customer